-ISSP 2018 will take from 28 July to 5 August 2018 in Kuldīga, Latvia, hosting workshops with Jason Fulford, Lisa Barnard, Yumi Goto and Jan Rosseel, Salvatore Vitale and Sarker Protick, a workshop for photography curators with Natasha Christia and a new on-campus ISSP Residency.
+ISSP 2018 took place from 28 July to 5 August 2018 in Kuldīga, Latvia, hosting workshops with Jason Fulford, Lisa Barnard, Yumi Goto and Jan Rosseel, Salvatore Vitale and Sarker Protick, a workshop for photography curators with Natasha Christia and a new on-campus ISSP Residency.
 See Workshops and Residency 2018 for detailed information on the programme.

 Over the years, we've had the pleasure to cooperate with excellent artists and professionals such as Jim Goldberg, Alessandra Sanguinetti, Takashi Homma, Anna Fox, Alexander Gronsky, Peter Bialobrzeski, Vanessa Winship, George Georgiou, Roger Ballen, Andrei Polikanov, Yuri Kozirev, Michael Ackerman, Marcos Lopez, Claudine Doury, Arno Rafael Minkkinen, David Bate, Jodi Bieber, Phil Toledano, Hellen van Meene, Christian Caujolle, Bas Vroege, Hans van der Meer, Todd Hido, Elina Brotherus, Simon Norfolk, Rafal Milach and others.